python-cmd2/cmd2/docs/argument_processing.rst

 ===================================

-For each command in the ``cmd2`` subclass which requires argument parsing, create an instance of ``argparse.ArgumentParser()`` which can parse the input appropriately for the command.
+For each command in the ``cmd2`` subclass which requires argument parsing, create a unique instance of ``argparse.ArgumentParser()`` which can parse the input appropriately for the command.
 Then decorate the command method with the ``@with_argparser`` decorator, passing the argument parser as the first parameter to the decorator.
-This changes the second argumen to the command method, which will contain the results of ``ArgumentParser.parse_args()``.
+This changes the second argument to the command method, which will contain the results of ``ArgumentParser.parse_args()``.

 Here's what it looks like::